ibm-cloud-docs/vpc/block_storage_vpc_ts5.md

 {: #troubleshoot-topic-5}
 {: troubleshoot}

+Resolve issues when root keys in your Key Management Service instance remain registered to deleted {{site.data.keyword.block_storage_is_short}} volumes or images after removing IAM authorization.
+{: shortdesc}

-The root keys in the Key management service (KMS) instance remain registered to the deleted Block Storage volume or image resources.
+The root keys in the Key Management Service (KMS) instance remain registered to the deleted {{site.data.keyword.block_storage_is_short}} volume or image resources.
 {: tsSymptoms}

 If you remove IAM authorization from Cloud Block Storage to the KMS before you delete all BYOK volumes or images, the root key fails to unregister from the resource.